 8 Tips for Making Great Slow Cooker Recipes

-Did you get a Slow Cooker for Christmas?
+Did you have a slow cooker sitting in your cupboard?
 Not sure what to do with it?
 We can help...

 This is part four in our series on Cooking with Small Appliances.
 Don’t miss Parts One to Three: Easy Tips for Making Juices and Smoothies, 3 Great Recipe Ideas for the Panini Maker, and Using Your Stand Mixer: 101.